 My passions for church and ministry include spiritual practices, liturgy, 21st century trends, and engaging in mission.
 I think that the Christian faith still has something to offer today's world, if we worry more about serving and communicating in new ways and less about retaining our spot in the wider culture.

-In addition to this blog, my writing has appeared in several other places, including the Christian Century blog and The High Calling.
+In addition to this blog, my writing has appeared in several other places, including New Sacred, the Christian Century blog, and The High Calling.
 I'm currently working on my first book, to be published through Noesis Press.

 I was born in Michigan, just outside Detroit.
 I grew up as a PK ("pastor's kid" for the uninitiated), and that familial lifestyle eventually landed us in northeast Ohio, which I have called home for nearly 30 years.
 However, as you'll occasionally see on the blog, I've remained loyal to Detroit and University of Michigan sports teams.
 When I'm not yelling at my TV for sports-related reasons, I play music, read, write, collect Magic cards, and enjoy time with family.